LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

 #### Building Eye Model
 Once the program is started, the eyecam is shown, so you can center your eye in the window Press 'g' when satisfied
-Once started, it initializes a 3D eye model from 2D pupil observatios:
+Once started, it initializes a 3D eye model from 2D pupil observations:

 <img src="https://raw.githubusercontent.com/YutaItoh/3D-Eye-Tracker/master/docs/runtime-2.png" width="600px" />